Grow Your Own Food Forest

 Shop Groundcover Layer Shop All Herbs

-Water-Loving Plants for Ponds, Swales & Wet Spots
+Water-Loving Plants for Pond & Wet Spots

 Shop plants that thrive in or near water, ideal for wetland edges, swales, and ponds in permaculture designs.
 Includes edible, medicinal, and habitat-building species for aquatic zones.